Frequently Ask Questions

 • Confirmation of SHI coverage by a public health insurance provider in Germany.

-After submission of all the documents, you will receive a letter of confirmation which is your temporary student ID.
-The student card (Student ID) and certificate of enrolment (Immatrikulationsbescheinigung) will be received after few weeks through post.
+After submitting all the required documents, you will receive a confirmation letter which serves as your temporary student ID.
+The student card (Student ID) and enrolment certificate (Immatrikulationsbescheinigung) will be sent to you via post after a few weeks.

-Getting biometric pictures taken in Germany is easy.
-There are two easy methods as below:
+Getting biometric photos taken in Germany is simple.
+There are two easy methods:

 • At the Bürgeramt / Ausländerbehörde: You can also find passport photo kiosks at the Bürgeramt.
 Find your Bürgeramt or Ausländerbehörde, then look for Fotoautomat on the information page.
-The machine will print 4 copies of your passport photo which are accepted for most German document’s offices, including visas, driving licences and passports.
+The machine will print four copies of your passport photo which are accepted by most German offices that require documents, including visas, driving licenses, and passports.

-In Germany, the health insurance is obligatory for all the residence including students.
-Most of the people in Germany hold public health Insurance or Statutory health insurance or Gesetzliche Krankenversicherung (GKV).
-After getting insured with the public insurance company you will get the certificate of insurance (Versicherungsbescheinigung) which is necessary for the process of enrolment (Immatrikulation) at the university.
+In Germany, health insurance is mandatory for all residents, including students.
+Most people in Germany have public health insurance, also known as statutory health insurance or Gesetzliche Krankenversicherung (GKV).
+After enrolling with a public insurance company, you will receive an insurance certificate (Versicherungsbescheinigung) which is necessary for the enrollment (Immatrikulation) process at the university.

-In SHI Family members (non-working Spouse, Children’s) of the insured person will also be insured for free.
-In case she is a working spouse then she has to be insured separately.
+In statutory health insurance, family members (non-working spouses and children) of the insured person are also insured for free.
+However, if your spouse is working, she must be insured separately.

-• Statutory health insurance is suitable for everyone and provides the same service to all its members regardless of contribution (Premium) and also all the basic medical necessities are covered.
+Statutory health insurance (SHI) in Germany is based on a solidarity system.
+This means that the contributions (monthly premium payments) are based on income and not on risk.
+Statutory health insurance is suitable for everyone and provides the same services to all its members regardless of their contribution (premium).
+All basic medical necessities are covered.

-The SHI providers in Germany are obligated to offer an affordable tariff for students.
-Once after you switched to private health insurance it can be difficult to switch back to Government health insurance in the future.
-Many students in India registered with public health insurance before arriving in Germany.
+SHI providers in Germany are required to offer an affordable tariff for students.
+However, once you switch to private health insurance, it can be challenging to switch back to government health insurance in the future.
+Many students from India are registered with public health insurance before arriving in Germany.

-The Health Insurance will be charged to the student on a monthly fee basis.
-The monthly fee is regularly due to be paid on the 15th of every month for the past month.
-Thus, the premium of the statutory Health Insurance is always paid in arears.
+The health insurance premium is charged to the student on a monthly fee basis.
+The monthly fee is regularly due to be paid on the 15th of every month for the previous month.
+Thus, the premium for statutory health insurance is always paid in arrears.

-The new Tax Collected at Source (TCS) provision under section 206C (1G) of the Income Tax Act on all forex products i.e. foreign currency notes, prepaid forex cards, remitting money overseas and demand drafts and is applicable with effect from 1st October, 2020.
-For the purpose of calculating the overall limit, transactions done during the entire financial year will be taken in to consideration.
+The new provision for Tax Collected at Source (TCS) is under section 206C (1G) of the Income Tax Act and applies to all forex products including foreign currency notes, prepaid forex cards, remittance of money overseas and demand drafts, effective from October 1st, 2020.
+The transactions for the entire financial year will be considered for calculating the overall threshold limit.

 For example, if you buy currency worth ₹ 10 lakhs, TCS will be applicable on ₹ 3 lakhs.

-TCS will be collected from the traveler/remitter whose LRS is used for availing the Forex/Remittance.
+TCS will be collected from the traveller/remitter whose LRS is used for availing the Forex/Remittance.

-Yes, TCS is applicable on Overseas Tour Package meaning, any tour package which offers a visit to a Country or Countries or Territory or Territories outside India.
-The customer will have to pay 5% TCS on the transaction amount (+charges).
-In case of non-availability of PAN or Aadhaar, TCS will be deducted at 10% on the transaction amount (+charges).
-There is no minimum threshold limit for tour operator to collect TCS on Overseas Tour packages.
+Yes, TCS applies to Overseas Tour Packages, meaning any tour package that offers a visit to a Country or Countries or Territory or Territories outside India.
+Customers will have to pay 5% TCS on the transaction amount plus service charges and GST.
+In case of non-availability of PAN or Aadhaar, TCS will be charged at 10% on the transaction amount plus charges.
+There is no minimum threshold limit for tour operators to collect TCS on Overseas Tour packages.

-For example, if you buy currency worth ₹ 3 lakhs, TCS will be applicable on ₹ 3 lakhs.
+For example, if a customer buys currency worth ₹ 3 lakhs, TCS will apply to ₹ 3 lakhs.

-TCS is applicable on the amount exceeding ₹ 7 lakhs on the customers current financial year’s LRS limit.
-Rate of TCS is @ 5% of the forex amount including charges.
-Where the purpose is education and where the forex is procured through a loan obtained from any bank or financial institution which is registered under section 80E, the rate of TCS shall be 0.5% on the amount (exceeding ₹ 7 Lakhs).
+TCS applies to the amount exceeding ₹ 7 lakhs on the customer's current financial year’s LRS limit.
+The rate of TCS is 5% of the forex amount including service charges and GST.
+When the forex is procured through a loan obtained from any bank or financial institution registered under section 80E, the concessional rate of TCS will be 0.5% on the amount (exceeding ₹ 7 Lakhs).
+Below are a few scenarios to help understand better:

 Scenario Forex purchased – period and amount TCS Implication

-Customer A Purchases forex of ₹ 5,00,000 in September, 2020 No tax will be collected since TCS is applicable from October,2020 onwards
+Customer W Purchases forex of ₹ 4,00,000 in September, 2022 No tax will be collected since TCS is applicable from October,2020 onwards

 Customer C Purchases forex of ₹ 10,00,000 in October, 2020 5% tax will be collected on ₹ 3,00,000 (₹ 10,00,000 - ₹ 7,00,000) i.e. ₹ 15,000

-No TCS will be charged to the customer if his current financial year’s LRS limit is below ₹ 7 lakhs.
-Similarly, payments for foreign education originating an education loan from a financial institution in India are subject to a lower 0.5% TCS.
-Following are exempt:
+Customers whose current financial year’s LRS limit is below ₹7 lakhs and payments for foreign education originating from an education loan from a financial institution in India are subject to a lower 0.5% TCS.
+The following are exempt from TCS:

 • The Central or State government